richeyward/richeyward.github.io/content/posts/digitron/mhrd/04-muxers_&_adders/index.md

  m2.out -> carryOut;
 ```

-As you can guess, these can be chained to represent larger numbers which will be demonstrated next.
+---

-## ADDER4B
+## Adder4B

-Our last component is joining multiple adders together to add 2 4-bit values together.
+Finally, we can chain multiple full adders to add two 4-bit numbers together.

 ![Adder4B](adder4b.png)

-If you understand the role of the carry bit, then this should be trivial to create.
-All we need are 4 FULLADDERs chained up correctly.
-Note that some adders use a HALFADDER for the least significant bit (LSB) however as there is a `carryIn` input, we cannot do that.

-Wiring is:
+The wiring for the 4-bit adder is:

 ```matlab
 Inputs: in1[4], in2[4], carryIn;